keyianpai/hft/README.md

 ### How do I get set up? ###

 * System requirement:
-  based on centos 6.5 or 7 (other system are not tested)
+  based on centos 6.5 or 7 (other system have not tested)
 * IDE recommendation:
   I developed it by vim (using some cool plugin), i also set the neccessary config file for QT, so this can be opened on QT directly.
 * Complie Tools
-  based on g++, using the comple tools waf, the binary file is included in the repository, path hft/backend/bin/waf, for waf, you can google it
+  based on g++, using the complie tools waf, the binary file is included in the repository, path hft/backend/bin/waf, for waf, you can google it
 * pre-installed software:
   this project used zeromq to do ipc, version 4.1.2
 * complie command: